cazyw/shakespeare-quotes/README.md

 In thinking on the model of the data, I looked at the information usually included in tweets and what information might be useful, deciding on:

 * The title of the piece of work (play, sonnet etc) [required]
-* The act [conditional requirement - depends if Scene entered]
+* The act [conditional requirement - depends if Scene entered, must be a number]
-* The scene [conditional requirement - depends if Act entered]
+* The scene [conditional requirement - depends if Act entered, must be a number]
 * The quote itself [required]
 * Tags / keywords [required]

-At the moment there's not a lot of deep validation (e.g. checking whether the work/act/scene is correct).
+At the moment there's not a lot of deep validation.

 For online storage, I went with `mLab` as it can be added as an add-on to Heroku, has a free tier and is a cloud Database-as-a-Service for MongoDB.
-It uses AWS cloud storage.
 Although the free 'sandbox' database should not be used in production, as this is a personal project, I'm using this free but less-reliable option.
 The `config` file selects the correct database (online, local, test) depending on the `NODE_ENV` setting.

 #### Notes

-Importing a file into the local database (drop to remove existing data):
+Exporting and importing a file into the local database (drop to remove existing data):
 ```
+$ mongoexport --db shakespeare --collection quotes --out <filename>.json
-mongoimport --db shakespeare --collection quotes --drop --file ./quotes.json
+$ mongoimport --db shakespeare --collection quotes --drop --file ./<filename>.json
 ```

 ### Display

-This section is still being worked on.
 This is my first real dive into React so it's been a learning experience looking at how to build the front-end using React components, how to dynamically render content based on its state and pass data between parent and child elements.
-I'm going through Stephen Grider's course on Udemy [Modern React with Redux](https://www.udemy.com/react-redux/) as a foundation for how to use React but applying it to my own project.
 Initially I setup webpack and its configuration myself however I decided to switch to the `create-react-app` package as that includes some additional features/minification of files.
 Also using react-bootstrap.

+Added some functions to perform basic form validation checks however doesn't check that the details entered are necessarily correct.

 ### Testing